Triacylglycerols 3. Regio- and Stereospecific

 Analysis of Triacyl-sn-glycerols

 The compositions of the fatty acids linked to the different positions of the glycerol moiety of triacylglycerols of animals, plants and microorganisms can be very different.
-Position 2 is of course distinctive in that it is a secondary hydroxyl group, but it is not always recognized that the two primary positions are different stereochemically as there is a centre of asymmetry in the glycerol moiety.
+Position 2 is of course unique in that it is a secondary hydroxyl group, but it is not always recognized that the two primary positions are different stereochemically as there is a centre of asymmetry in the glycerol moiety.
 Indeed, biosynthetic mechanisms ensure that natural triacylglycerols invariably exist in enantiomeric forms.
 The positions are defined by a 'stereospecific numbering' (sn) system as sn-1, sn-2 and sn-3 from a Fischer projection, as defined by a IUPAC-IUB commission, and in natural triacyl-sn-glycerols, each can have a distinctive and often characteristic fatty acid composition.
 Analytical determination of these distributions is an invaluable tool in studies of the physical properties, biosynthesis and metabolism of triacylglycerols, and of their functions in tissues.

 Formulae of triacyl-sn-glycerols